fengweijp/anywhichway/README.md

 If you like the concept of AnyWhichWay give us a star here on GitHub or npmjs.

-Help spread the word by a comment or up vote on [echojs.com](http://www.echojs.com/news/25933) or a [Tweet](http://twitter.com/home?status=Looks interesting https://github.com/anywhichway/anywhichway/).
+Help spread the word by a comment or up vote on [echojs](http://www.echojs.com/news/25933) or a <a href="http://twitter.com/home?status=Looks interesting https://github.com/anywhichway/anywhichway/">Tewwt</a>.

 # Installation